 Taking these immediate precautions stops any active data leaks, clears residual tracking files, and protects your system while you investigate the issue.

-To combat this, you must look for two specific defenses.
-First, choose a provider based in a privacy-friendly country outside of these alliances, such as Switzerland or Panama, which provides a strong legal shield.
+To combat this, you must look for specific privacy defenses.
+First, choose a provider based in a privacy-friendly country outside of these alliances.
 Second, select a provider with an independently audited no-logs policy.
-A government cannot seize historical data that the company never recorded in the first place.
+Finally, look for a transparent warrant canary.

-However, authorities could theoretically seize physical servers in a data center to extract active information.
+Furthermore, authorities could theoretically seize physical servers in a data center to extract active information.
 This is why servers running entirely on volatile memory (RAM-only) are so important.
-They cannot store data permanently, leaving nothing to hand over during a physical raid.

-8. How to choose a truly secure VPN
+9. How to choose a truly secure VPN: 7-point checklist

 Moving from anxiety to confidence requires knowing exactly what to look for in a provider.
 You need a service that prioritizes verifiable security over flashy marketing claims.
-To actively defend against the six attack vectors we discussed earlier, here are the mandatory features you should demand:
+Below is a 7-point checklist that is absolutely essential when evaluating any provider:

 - Independently audited no-logs policy: Ensure the provider’s privacy claims are independently audited and verified by a major accounting firm.

-- RAM-only server infrastructure: The provider must run its entire network on RAM-only (diskless) servers to prevent physical data extraction during physical raids.
+- RAM-only server infrastructure: The provider must run its entire network on RAM-only servers to prevent data extraction during physical raids.

 - Default system kill switch: Verify that the application includes an active default kill switch to instantly block internet access during connection drops.

-- Modern protocols and encryption: Demand WireGuard or OpenVPN protocols paired strictly with strong AES-256 or ChaCha20 encryption standards.
+- Modern protocols and encryption: Demand WireGuard, OpenVPN, or verified proprietary protocols like NordLynx and Lightway.
+Pair these strictly with AES-256 or ChaCha20 encryption.

 - Session protection: Check if the system automatically offers perfect forward secrecy to rotate your encryption keys regularly.